 Are you a USC student and looking for research experience?
-I am currently looking for good students that want to conduct small research projects in the area of distributed systems, with emphasis in scientific workflows, cloud computing, containers, data and resource management, and computational simulation.
+I am currently looking for good students that want to conduct small research projects in the area of distributed systems, with emphasis in scientific workflows and computational simulation, and the development of web crawlers.

-Project #1: Building a Workflow Management System Simulation Workbench
+Project #1: Developing Visualization Graphs for a Workflow Management System Simulation Workbench

 Overview — WRENCH provides a software framework that makes it possible to simulate large-scale hypothetical scenarios quickly and accurately on a single computer, obviating the need for expensive and time-consuming trial and error experiments.
 WRENCH enables scientists to make quick and informed choices when executing their workflows, software developers to implement more efficient software infrastructures to support workflows, and researchers to develop novel efficient algorithms to be embedded within these software infrastructures.